Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 • Safety First: Never open the carrier while the vehicle is moving or in an unsecured area.

 • Monitoring: Look for signs of severe distress like panting or excessive drooling.
+When traveling with cats, always prioritize their airflow and temperature.

 Arriving at the New Home